 Do you have the means to make additional investments necessary to accumulate the required assets to achieve your goals?
 Don't neglect to consider the effects of taxes on your savings and investments.
 After considering the foregoing, you might determine that you can achieve some goals in less time.
 Or you might find that it could take longer.
-The time horizon is important to setting realistic goals.
+The time horizon is important to setting realistic goals. ● any of those who seek to change their lives and move forward find they encounter roadblocks.
+These roadblocks, which come in the form of unnecessary fears and worries about what might happen next, can stop us from reaching our potential and achieving happiness.

-VISUALISE YOUR FUTURE
+VISUALISING YOUR FUTURE